gbaonr/CS114_Projects/README.markdown

   python top.py --top <X> --set <Y>
   ```
   Where:
-  - `X`: An integer specifying the number of top results to display (default is 4).
+  - `X`: An integer specifying the number of top results to display (default is all).
   - `Y`: A string, either `"2k"`, `"10k"`, or `"all"`, to select the dataset for display (default is `"all"`).

 ## Part 2: Scores Prediction Based on Wecode Practical Score